-Aecon Group Inc., which is waiting for regulatory approval before it is acquired by a Chinese-government owned construction business, has withdrawn from a group bidding on the Gordie Howe Bridge connecting Windsor and Detroit — but it says the decision to pull out of the bridge project has nothing to do with the take-over (which has since been scuttled by the federal cabinet).
+Aecon Group Inc. has withdrawn from a group bidding on the Gordie Howe Bridge connecting Windsor and Detroit — but it says the decision to pull out of the bridge project had nothing to do with the take-over (which has since been scuttled by the federal cabinet).

-Aecon chief executive officer John Beck said in published interviews that the decision to withdraw from bidding on the bridge is unrelated to the proposed $1.2 billion takeover by China Communications Construction Co.
+Aecon chief executive officer John Beck said in published interviews that the decision to withdraw from bidding on the bridge is unrelated to thwarted takeover by China Communications Construction Co.
 Ltd (CCCC).
-The Canadian government is reviewing the takeover deal for security reasons.

 Beck Aecon is too busy to get the project off the ground in the timeframe wanted, Bloomberg News has reported.

 “We have been bidding on a lot of work over the last year, and we’ve won our share — maybe more than our share,” Beck said in a telephone interview.

 Aecon has won several contracts in recent months that will strap its resources, he said, including contracts to build the Site C Project — a hydroelectric dam and generating station in British Columbia — as well as a contract to help build Montreal’s $6.3 billion Réseau express métropolitain network.
 Last month, it also won a contract to build the Finch West Light Rail Transit project in Toronto.